top of page

 Partnering to improve care for the community

-The local clinic has a lot of potential and we have plans to make real patient care improvements.
+The local government clinic sees over 33,000 patients, and 8000 emergency patients, annually.
+This clinic has a lot of potential, and we have developed a partnership with the leadership to upgrade the infrastructure to deliver real patient care improvements.
 We have already provided new LED lights, dropped ceiling, paint, and ceiling fans for the main waiting area and some plumbing improvements.
 We have also remodeled an underutilized "outbuilding" into which the administration functions will move, freeing up consultation rooms for patient care.
-We are currently building a large storage building to house the many supplies, beds, etc. that are currently being stored in the unused surgery rooms - this will enable us to remodel at least one of the surgical suites for use and trigger the government to send a surgeon to the clinic.
+We have also built a large storage building to house the many supplies, beds, etc. that are currently being stored in the unused surgery rooms - this will enable us to remodel at least one of the surgical suites for use and trigger the government to send a surgeon to the clinic ( and eliminate the need to send serious cases 90-120 minutes away).
 Beyond these steps, we will also improve the sterilization system for the facility, update the OB/GYN ward, and increase the capacity of the emergency department.
+Based on these planned improvements, the clinic director is seeking to change the status of the facility from "clinic" to "hospital".

 University Partnerships